microfan1/microfan1.github.io/README.md

 Inference for Nonlinear Endogenous Treatment Effects Accounting for High-Dimensional Covariate Complexity, with Zijian Guo,  Ziwei Mei, and Cun-Hui Zhang

-Navigating Complexity: Constrained Portfolio Analysis in High Dimensions with Tracking Error and Weight Constraints, with Mehmet Caner, Leheng Chen and Yingying Li
+Navigating Complexity: Constrained Portfolio Analysis in High Dimensions with Tracking Error and Weight Constraints, with Mehmet Caner

 Shocks-adaptive robust minimum variance portfolio for a large universe of assets, with Ruike Wu and Yanrong Yang